alicemunsal/dohex/DoHex2.md

 If we use Hexagonal Architecture and Data Oriented Design principles together with
-lib incentives developers to think for data and transformation Messaging and scheduling incentives developers to think async and create loosely coupled system. cognitive load
+lib incentives developers to think for data and transformation Messaging and scheduling incentives and directing developers to think async and create loosely coupled system. cognitive load least resistance path least effort

 > There are only two hard things in Computer Science: cache invalidation and naming things.
 > --Phil Karlton